Fertilizing Outdoor Gardens and Containers

 The best days of summer are still ahead, and the garden is primed to perform at its peak.
 With proper watering and fertilizing techniques, your gardens and containers will look their best all season long.

-It should be no surprise, but like children and pets, plants need food too.
-Here is what you need to know to fuel your garden well into fall!
+Here's what you need to know to fuel your garden well into fall!

 What do those numbers mean?

 Each package of fertilizer will list three numbers, __ - __ - __.
 These numbers indicate how much N-P-K, or nitrogen, phosphorus, and potassium are in each product.
 These are the macro nutrients that plants depend on for optimal growth.
 Kind of like Carbs, Protein, and Fats for us humans.
 Different plants need different ratios of food.
 Each element does a little something different.
 Nitrogen encourages vigorous, green growth.
-Phosphorus promotes blooms and strong root growth.
-Potassium also promotes root development and strengthens the plant against stressors.
+Phosphorus promotes blooms and strong root development.
+Potassium also promotes roots and strengthens the plant against stressors.
 A fertilizer with 20-0-0 on the label will promote lush green growth but will not do much for flower production.
 Such a product would make a good lawn fertilizer but would hinder flowering and fruiting on your tomatoes.
 Plants also require micro-nutrients to perform critical cell functions.
-Micro-nutrients can be found in healthy, organic soil as well as organic fertilizers, compost and garden amendments.
+Micro-nutrients can be found in healthy, organic soil as well as organic fertilizers, compost, and garden amendments.

 Annuals, Containers & Hanging Baskets